 What is Young Persons Advocacy for Health Complaints?

-This involves providing information so you can pursue a complaint by yourself or giving you the support of an advocate who can help you to make your complaint.
+Our advocacy support involves providing information so you can pursue a complaint by yourself or giving you the support of an advocate who can help you to make your complaint.

-Young Persons Advocacy for Health Complaints gives young people the opportunity to speak confidentially to someone who is independent from the NHS who will help to speak up for your rights, views and wishes, and communicate your thoughts and feelings about NHS services.
+Young Persons Advocacy for Health Complaints gives young people the opportunity to speak confidentially to someone who is independent from the NHS who will help you to speak up for your rights, views and wishes, and communicate your thoughts and feelings about NHS services.

 How will it help me?